remla2025-team9/model-training/README.md

 model = joblib.load(local_path)
 ```
 ### 2. From a local file
 It is also possible to load the model from a local file, either by cloning the repo and following the steps above to train and generate the model, or by downloading the model file directly from the GitHub release page.
-For quick inspection, open the Actions tab, select the workflow run that built the model, and download the .joblib file under Artifacts.